-Unfounded crimes listed here are only Clery crimes; Larceny-Theft is not included in these stats unless it is categorized as a Hate Crime.
+\Unfounded crimes listed here are only Clery crimes; Larceny-Theft is not included in these stats unless it is categorized as a Hate Crime.

-2017: One unfounded crimes 2016: Three unfounded crimes 2015: Two unfounded crimes a.
+2018: One unfounded crimes 2017: One unfounded crimes 2016: Three unfounded crimes a.
 Statement Addressing Security Awareness Programs

-REPORTED CRIMES may involve individuals not associated with the institution.
+\REPORTED CRIMES may involve individuals not associated with the institution.